This example aims to catalog different chemicals depending on whether they are biodegradable or not.

 - Error rate (ratio of instances misclassified): 13.7%

-- Sensitivity (ratio of real positive which are predicted positive): 86.3%
+- Sensitivity (ratio of real positives which the model predicts as positives): 86.3%

-- Specificity (ratio of real negative which are predicted negative): 86.2%
+- Specificity (ratio of real negatives which the model predicts as negatives): 86.2%

 7. Model deployment